marcanuy/simpleit-hugo-theme/README.md

 ## Nested subcategories

-The nested subcategories (aka.:sections/nested sections) get the same URLs as the directory structure.
+The nested subcategories (aka.:sections/nested sections) get the same URLs as the directory structure, for example, the following directory/files would be available at these URLs:

 | Directory  | URL |
 | ------------- | ------------- |